 Roses are a gorgeous staple of any wedding, but did you know those blushing-pink and poppy-orange petals scattered down the aisle are also edible?
 Infuse your reception with botanical elegance by adding edible flowers to your drinks, salads, and deserts.
 You’ll give color and vibrancy to your banquet table and whimsy to the cocktail bar, and guests will love the novelty of sipping on violet water or marigold punch.
-Read on for a list of surefire (and nontoxic!) blooms that will complement the look and feel of any reception.
+Read on for a a guide to surefire (and nontoxic!) edible flowers that will complement the look and feel of any reception.

 Angelica: These licorice-flavored edible flowers have a sweet, ethereal feel but blossom like fireworks.
 Think of them as a prelude to your sparkler send-off!

 Bachelor’s Buttons: Isn’t the name fitting?
 Hint: these blooms look sweet as clusters, but pulling off the petals and sprinkling them on salads and desserts is an oh-so-elegant upgrade.
 Plus you’ll avoid eating the bitter calyx in the middle.

 Borage: This blue, star-shaped herb is an excellent addition to a garden- or cottage-style wedding.
 The fuzzy stems and leaves give it a rustic, undone feel.

 Calendula: This sunny, daisy-shaped bloom has a classic European and New England aesthetic but also works well in wildflower bouquets.
 They add a cheery pop of orange to drinks and make sweet pastry toppers.
 Ancient Romans made crowns and garlands from calendula for many of their ceremonies!